numbas/editor-docs/source/write-question.rst

     <div style="text-align: center;"><iframe src="http://player.vimeo.com/video/60822898" width="600" height="337" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>

 You are taken to the *editing page* for your new question.
-At the top of the page are the question's name, some information about who can access the question, and links to run, delete, copy or download the question.
+At the top of the page are the question's name and links to run, delete, copy or download the question.

 .. image:: _static/images/tutorial/2.png